 Work together to create an illuminated map that shows their 14 state road trip.
 Use household items to complete the circuit.
 Learn definitions for an electrical conductor and insulator before examining a range of items and predicting which they think will conduct electricity and which won't.
-Use crocodile clips to add the objects to their circuits and test to see if the LED lamps come on.
-Record the results in a table before grouping the items into 'conductors' or 'insulators'.
-Discuss similarities and differences between the items in the two groups.
+Use crocodile clips to add the objects to their takes for the puddle to disappear completely.
+Consider the environmental factors that might affect how fast the puddle evaporates.
+Plan how to test their ideas.

-disappear completely.

-Consider the

-environmental factors that

-might affect how fast the

-puddle evaporates.
-Plan

-how to test their ideas.